Shin Ye-eun

-Shin Ye-eun (Korean: 신예은; born January 18, 1998) is a South Korean actress, best known for her role in the web series A-Teen and its sequel A-Teen 2.
-She also starred in the television series He Is Psychometric, Welcome, More Than Friends, The Glory and Revenge of Others.
+Shin Ye-eun (Korean: 신예은; born January 18, 1998) is a South Korean actress and model.
+She gained popularity for her role in the web series A-Teen (2018) and its sequel A-Teen 2 (2019), and received international recognition after starring in the Disney+ original Revenge of Others (2022), the Netflix hit series The Glory (2022–2023), and Jeongnyeon: The Star Is Born (2024).
+She has been considered the "Nations First Love" by several medias.

-Early life
+Early life and education

-Shin is currently attending Sungkyunkwan University and majors in Performing Arts.
+Shin Ye-eun was born on January 18, 1998, in Anyang, Gyeonggi, South Korea.
+Growing up, she was interested in the performing arts, since her grandfather was a theatrical actor, and she would often watch his performances.
+She went to Anyang Arts High School and majored in acting, before transitioning to Sungkyunkwan University where she would major in performing arts.

 Career

-Shin appeared as the cover model for Korea's college magazine College Tomorrow 840 in 2017.
+Shin appeared as the cover model for Korea's college magazine College Tomorrow No. 840 in 2018.
 She made her debut shortly after as an actress in the 2018 web series A-Teen.
-In August 2018, Shin signed with JYP Entertainment; she subsequently appeared in labelmate Day6's "Shoot Me" music video.
+In August 2018, Shin signed with JYP Entertainment; in the same year, she subsequently appeared in labelmate Day6's "Shoot Me" music video.

 In 2019, Shin landed her first lead role in the fantasy television series He Is Psychometric, where she starred opposite Park Jin-young.
 She also reprised her role as Do Ha-na in the second season of A-Teen.

 From July 2019 to July 2020, she hosted the music program Music Bank with Golden Child's Choi Bo-min.
+She was also selected as the ambassador for 21st Bucheon International Animation Festival in the same year.

 In 2020, she starred in KBS2's Welcome alongside Kim Myung-soo.

-In 2021, she featured in the song "La Rosa" from U-Know's second mini album, Noir, which was released on January 18, 2021.
+In 2021, she featured in the song "La Rosa" from U-Know Yunho's second mini album, Noir, which was released on January 18, 2021.
 Starting from November 2021, she joined the radio show Volume Up as a DJ after Kang Han-na's withdrawal.

 In 2022, Shin made a special appearance in the original TVING drama Yumi's Cells 2.
 Later in July, she joined the Bubble for Actors platform.
-Later in November, Shin appeared in the drama Revenge of Others, which aired on the Disney+ platform.